Okra Nutrition, Benefits, Uses, Recipes and Side Effects

 The amino acid composition of this veggie’s seeds is actually comparable to that of soybeans, which are a popular plant-based protein source.
 The seeds provide essential amino acids that you must get from your diet, since your body cannot make them on its own.

-Okra helps stabilize blood sugar by regulating the rate at which sugar is absorbed from the intestinal tract.
+Okra nutrition helps stabilize blood sugar by regulating the rate at which sugar is absorbed from the intestinal tract.
 The seeds contain blood glucose normalization qualities and lipid profiles that may help naturally prevent diabetes.

 In addition to scientific research, many diabetics have reported lowered blood sugar levels after soaking cut-up okra pieces in water overnight and then drinking the juice in the morning.
 In fact, in countries like Turkey, roasted seeds have been used for generations as a traditional diabetes medicine.

-6. High in Fiber and Supports Gut Health/Digestion
+6. High in fiber and supports gut health/digestion

-Okra contains insoluble fiber, which helps keep the intestinal tract healthy by decreasing the risk of some forms of cancer, especially colorectal cancer.
+Okra nutrition contains fiber, which helps keep the intestinal tract healthy by decreasing the risk of some forms of cancer, especially colorectal cancer.
 It also has liver detoxification, antibacterial and chemo-preventive activities that support normal digestion and gut health.

 According to some experts, this veggie can help protect intestinal barrier function and lubricate the intestines.
 It’s capable of adding bulk to stools, and therefore, it helps prevent constipation and works as a natural laxative.

+While the formula combined okra with another herb, these results align with how okra’s mucilage-rich fiber can aid digestion and bowel function.
 Unlike harsh laxatives that can irritate the intestinal tract, the mucilage is soothing and helps encourage easier elimination.

-Where to Find/How to Grow
+Where to find and how to grow

 Okra is usually available in late summer/early fall in most parts of the U.S. Look for it at your local grocery store or farmers markets.
 Choose pods that are brightly colored and firm.